 Eligibility Criteria: 1090-1273 SAT, 24-30 ACT

-Notable Alumni: Benedict, Bruce Tarr, Linda Dorcena Forry
+Notable Alumni: Benedict (Actor), Linda Dorcena Forry (Politician)

 This dynamic institution offers students a world-class education in a vibrant and exciting city.
 Accredited by the New England Commission of Higher Education, Suffolk University has been consistently ranked among the best universities in Boston and the Northeastern United States.
 The faculty includes accomplished scholars, researchers and practitioners dedicated to helping students achieve their academic and professional goals.
-The university is also known for its strong international relations, government, and public policy programs.
 In addition to traditional classroom learning, this famous university in Boston presents a variety of experiential learning opportunities, such as study abroad programs, internships, and community service projects.
+Suffolk University, founded in 1906, is known for its experiential learning opportunities and strong academic programs.
+The university has approximately 2,800 undergraduate students and 900 graduate students.
+It has one of the best MBA programs in Boston that is particularly well-regarded in the fields of business analytics and management.

 10. Simmons University